History Check App -Frequently Asked Questions

 We are asking for a suggested donation of $5,000 from each of the organizations with the stipulation that we are willing to work within their budgets to accommodate their size, and financial status.

 We are also asking for donations through our Go Fund Me Campaign or those wishing to support our efforts can mail a check to FHNAS PO Box 118, Smith, AB T0G 2B0.
 The third option for donation is to send an Email Money Transfer to firstname.lastname@example.org supplying the security question and password in a separate email.

 Friends of Historical Northern Alberta Society is a registered not-for-profit society registered in the province of Alberta.
 As such we continue to apply for grants through various government agencies.

-Long Term Funding will come through our Sponsorship Programs.
+Long Term Funding will come through our Advertising and Sponsorship Programs.
 You can read more about those here.

 A Collaborating Municipality is a governing body that has contributed financially or through other pre-approved means to the History Check project.
 For simplicities sake, we often put the et.al. behind this to encompass municipalities, towns, cities, villages, First Nations and Metis Settlements.